junjie50/BinChillin/README.md

 Credits to my group members: Pankti, Ryan, Jia Zhen and Rachel for working together with me.
 Credits to Prof Javier and Hunn Wai for the feedback to improve the product.

-Below is for product showcase and does not contain as code explanation.
+Below is for product showcase and does not contain any code explanation.
-However, I invite you to join me for the journey!
+However, I still invite you to join me through the exciting journey!

 # **BinChillin**:
 <p align="center">